Many of our customers need to deliver their content to multiple national and cultural audiences.

 Well Written, Concise Script

-We recommend using experienced professional translation services that ensure a high quality considerate result.
-Professional services make it easier to identify the qualities you want in spoken content, and will provide a selection talent samples, in each language, so you choose the voices that fit your message best.
+We recommend using experienced professional translation services that ensure a high-quality considerate result.
+Professional services make it easier to identify the qualities you want in spoken content.
+They provide a selection of talent samples, in each language, so you choose the voices that fit your message best.

-When creating whiteboard video that we know will be translated, we minimize or eliminate on-screen text.
-Where text is necessary we insist that we redraw that text in each language that the video will be seen in.
-Sometimes that may mean re-filming small sections of the video, or in some cases we use our proprietary techniques which allow an artist can simply redraw the on-screen text without re-shooting the whole scene.
+When creating a whiteboard video that we know will be translated, we minimize or eliminate on-screen text.
+Where text is necessary, we redraw that text in each language that the video will be seen in.
+That may mean re-filming small sections of the video.
+In some cases, we use our proprietary techniques which allow an artist can simply redraw the on-screen text without re-shooting the whole scene.
 Either way it’s very simple.

-Example 1: In the Netherlands, a drawn character appearing in the video reminded the native reviewer of a local comic strip character that was known for being “ditsy,” so we changed the character to get rid of that association
+Example 1: In the Netherlands, a drawn character appearing in the video reminded the native reviewer of a local comic strip character that was known for being “ditsy”.
+We changed the character to get rid of that association

 Example 2: Our characters are typically drawn with three fingers on each hand.
-A Japanese reviewer pointed out that this was potentially disrespectful to those who were themselves missing fingers so we put four fingers on all the characters for the Japanese version.
+A Japanese reviewer pointed out that this was potentially disrespectful to those who were themselves missing fingers.
+We put four fingers on all the characters for the Japanese version.